- This event has passed.

 Mixed conifer forest at sunset near Reyes Peak.
 Photo: Bryant Baker

 FYI: Following COVID-19 guidelines as of July 1, 2020, I am limiting participants to 12.
 We will caravan instead of the usual carpool.
-Also, all participants must be symptom-free, allow their temperature to be taken, wear a face covering, and maintain 6 feet of physical distance.
-I will update this info if things change.
+Also, all participants must be symptom-free, have their forehead temperature taken on arrival, wear a face covering, and maintain 6 feet of physical distance.

 According to Craig Carey, author of Hiking and Backpacking Santa Barbara and Ventura, the Reyes Peak Trail along the northern slope of the peak is “quite simply one of the most beautiful stretches in the southern Los Padres.”

 Biogeographers include Pine Mountain in a select group of “sky islands,” defined as isolated mountains surrounded by radically different lowland environments.
 We can expect to see several high altitude plants and trees like White Fir and Sugar Pine more commonly found in the Southern Sierra Nevada mountains.
 Weather and marine layer permitting, we will have panoramic views of the Cuyama Valley to the north and the Channel Islands to the south.

 The outing will start at 8:30 a.m. with a car caravan of about 35 miles up Highway 33 from the Maricopa Plaza, (1207 Maricopa Highway, Ojai, CA 93023) to the Reyes Peak trailhead.
 The final 5.5 miles are on a narrow, winding paved road and the very last half-mile is dirt.
 Trucks or SUV’s are preferred for the last stretch but most passenger cars with high clearance can also make the drive.